 Where two people are to work together in an unincorporated business, it may be appropriate to consider operating as a partnership as opposed to one of them employing the other.
 As always, there are legal and commercial implications as well as tax issues to consider here.
 In particular, it should be recognised that entering into a partnership is a significant transaction due to the ability of one partner to enter into a contract that binds the other partner.

 From a tax point of view, the decision requires a comparison of the tax position of an employee with that of a self-employed person.
 In addition, where the business is loss-making, there is also the issue that the costs of employing someone will create tax and National Insurance liabilities (despite the business not being profitable).
 These employment costs will, of course, increase the loss available for relief, but there is likely to be a timing difference between obtaining relief for the loss and paying the employee taxes.

 The rules governing the basis of assessment and the offset of losses are of fundamental importance in the exam.
 You must ensure that you can apply the rules efficiently and accurately.

-Note: The unincorporated trader is considered further in:
+Note: The unincorporated business is considered further in: